Bashar Warda: Mar Qardakh International School (2011)

 Archbishop Warda introduced the international educational system in the Kurdistan Region of Iraq through founding Mar Qardakh School, which educates children from grades 1–12 in the English language, to grant them the International Baccalaureate (IB) which became recognized as a fully accredited IB-Program school in 2015.

 Catholic University in Erbil (2016)

 Following huge efforts with many stakeholders and officials, Archbishop Warda founded the Catholic University in Erbil, and was officially opened on 8 December 2015.

 Ankawa Humanitarian Committee - AHC (2020)

-In early 2020, he founded the Ankawa Humanitarian Committee (AHC), a Non-governmental organization that works on the fundamental challenges of humanitarian and development facing the long-suffering communities in Iraq; including economic poverty, education, women's empowerment, social cohesion, environmental awareness, and the promotion of full rights for all as equal citizens of Iraq.
-He is also the head of Board of Directors of the NGO, where he closely monitor the implementation of the humanitarian and developmental projects in the different areas.
+In early 2020, Archbishop Warda founded the Ankawa Humanitarian Committee (AHC), a Non-governmental organization that works on the fundamental challenges of humanitarian and development facing the long-suffering communities in Iraq; including economic poverty, education, women's empowerment, social cohesion, environmental awareness, and the promotion of full rights for all as equal citizens of Iraq.
+The AHC received support from USAID, with a notable project that included a budget of $2.5 million to enhance its capacity to deliver relief services for internally displaced persons in Iraq.
+Warda is also the head of Board of Directors of the NGO, where he closely monitor the implementation of the humanitarian and developmental projects in the different areas.